rysabh/dual_kuka_fri/README.md

 **Steps to Reproduce the Error:**

 1. Launch the default `bringup.launch.py` with `model:=iiwa7` and `rviz:=false` and `moveit:=false` and `sim:=false`.
-2. Launch the custom MoveIt `demo.launch`.
+2. Launch the custom MoveIt `ros2 launch green_moveit_config demo.launch`.

 **Error:**
 There is a mismatch in joint names.
 Planning works, but execution on the real robot fails.